needle-mirror/com.unity.xr.hands/Documentation~/gestures/finger-shapes.md

 > [!TIP]
 > Pinch is a common gesture supported natively by many XR platforms and often used as part of system gestures.
 As such, you should exercise additional care when creating custom values that involve high pinch values to avoid duplicate gesture detection and conflicts with system gestures.

-Pinch is calculated as a linear interpolation between maximum and minimum distances for the finger, as defined by the ranges in <c>XRFingerShapeConfiguration</c>.
+Pinch is calculated as a linear interpolation between maximum and minimum distances for the finger, as defined by the ranges in `XRFingerShapeConfiguration`.
 If the distance between finger tip and thumb tip is greater than the maximum distance, the pinch strength is 0.
 If the distance between those two tips is lower than the minimum, the pinch strength is 1.
 Anything in between is linearly interpolated.

 ## Spread